-American Fork is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, American Fork is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in American Fork who work in office and administrative support (13.88%), sales jobs (11.32%), and management occupations (10.55%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, American Fork is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, American Fork is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in American Fork who work in office and administrative support (12.64%), sales jobs (11.94%), and management occupations (11.56%).

 Also of interest is that American Fork has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of American Fork are very well educated compared to the average community in the nation: 37.43% of adults in American Fork have a bachelor's degree or even advanced degree.
+The population of American Fork is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.27% of adults in American Fork have a bachelor's degree or even advanced degree.

-The per capita income in American Fork in 2010 was $22,904, which is middle income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $91,616 for a family of four.
+The per capita income in American Fork in 2010 was $24,551, which is middle income relative to Utah and the nation.
+This equates to an annual income of $98,204 for a family of four.
 However, American Fork contains both very wealthy and poor people as well.

 American Fork is a somewhat ethnically-diverse city.
 The people who call American Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of American Fork residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in American Fork include English, German, Danish, Irish, and European.